ruth-mapr/drill/_docs/006-query.md

   * Include a semicolon at the end of SQL statements, except when you issue a command with an exclamation point `(!).
     `Example: `!set maxwidth 10000`

-  * Use backticks around file and directory names that contain special characters and also around reserved words when you query a file system .
+  * Use backticks around file and directory names that contain special characters and also around reserved words when you query a file system.
     The following special characters require backticks:

     * . (period)
     * / (forward slash)
     * _ (underscore)
     Example: ``SELECT * FROM dfs.default.`sample_data/my_sample.json`; ``
   * `CAST` data to `VARCHAR` if an expression in a query returns `VARBINARY` as the result type in order to view the `VARBINARY` types as readable data.
 If you do not use the `CAST` function, Drill returns the results as byte data.
      Example: `CAST (VARBINARY_expr as VARCHAR(50))`